Big Faith in Small Hearts

 Through schools, outreach programs, and community partnerships, Neos focuses on evangelizing and discipling young hearts with the message of hope found in Christ.
 Their vision extends beyond individual transformation—they seek to establish sustainable, Christ-centered initiatives that can ultimately be entrusted to local communities of believers.

-By reaching children in homes where the Gospel is not yet known, Neos is cultivating something remarkable: children becoming the very catalysts God uses to lead their families to Him.
+By reaching children in homes where the gospel is not yet known, Neos is cultivating something remarkable: children becoming the very catalysts God uses to lead their families to Him.

-Co-founders Vanessa Brakey and Marie France Lanine understand this mission deeply—because they once lived it.
 Both women grew up in broken, non-Christian homes marked by hardship, loneliness, and spiritual absence.
 Their passion to reach children today is rooted in their own longing as young girls to know the love of God.

 Vanessa’s Story

-“I grew up in a broken home where I didn’t hear the Gospel.
-I knew about God, but all I really knew were rules.
+“I grew up in a broken home where I didn’t hear the gospel,” Vanessa shares.
+“I knew about God, but all I really knew were rules.
 I tried to find my worth in being a good girl and excelling in sports.”

 “That’s when God got hold of my heart.
 I realized how different my life could have been if I had known from a young age that I was loved—not for what I could do, but because of who God is.”